 I’ve been writing personally and professionally since I was a teenager.
 My first article, about a family sailing trip, was published when I was 15 years old.
 This was followed by poems in two youth magazines, and, just as I was finishing high school, I had an opinion piece published in a local newspaper that led to a change in a school board policy.

 I went on to university and journalism school, but somehow lost the confidence to tell my stories.
 I pursued a career in corporate communications, first for non-profit organizations and then for the government.
 I was writing, but not telling stories that were important to me.

 Now I spend my days working in a government agency and my evenings and weekends writing and pursuing mini adventures around Toronto.
 I’m never without a notebook, pen and a camera (an iPhone 7+ and a Canon DSLR).

 Travel has always been a big part of my life.
-When I was 14 years old, my parents sold our house and car, and move the family aboard a 35-foot sailboat named Marita.
-My mother, father and sister spent the next year and a half sailing from Nova Scotia down the East Coast to Florida.
-We spend six months cruising the Bahamas before wintering in Florida.
-We returned to Canada via the Erie Barge Canal through New York State and sailing across Lake Ontario.
-We settled in Prince Edward County.
+When I was 14 years old, my parents sold our house and car, and moved the family aboard a 35-foot sailboat named Marita.
+My mother, father and sister spent the next year and a half sailing down the East Coast from Nova Scotia to Florida.
+We spent six months cruising the Bahamas before wintering in Florida.
+We returned to Canada via the Erie Barge Canal through New York State and sailed across Lake Ontario to settle in Prince Edward County.
 I’m currently writing a memoir about this experience.